The province of KwaZulu-Natal

 world.

-The whole Point
+The whole Point area is the

-been very fashionable indeed, but then - well, you know, cities are living
+indeed, but then - well, you know, cities are living things and they grow

-things and they grow and change - it went downhill.
-A drive along Point
+and change - it went downhill.
+A drive along Point Road will reward you

-Road will reward you with the sight of row upon row of abandoned art deco
+with the sight of row upon row of abandoned art deco warehouses and factories

-warehouses and factories - but not for much longer.
-Already the developers
+- but not for much longer.
+Already the developers have set their sights

-have set their sights on this little treasure, and there'll pretty soon
+on this little treasure, and there'll pretty soon be loft-style apartments,

-be loft-style apartments, boutique hotels and designer malls.
-The beachfront
+boutique hotels and designer malls.
+The beachfront is lined with multi-storey

-is lined with multi-storey hotels and restaurants, with unashamdely kitsch
+hotels and restaurants, with unashamdely kitsch attraction, like a huge

-attraction, like a huge pool complex and a snake park.
-Curio sellers line
+pool complex and a snake park.
+Curio sellers line the walkways and dramatically

-the walkways and dramatically outfitted rickshaw-wallahs offer rides and
+outfitted rickshaw-wallahs offer rides and photographic opportunities.

-photographic opportunities.
-The best part about Durban's beachfront, though,
+The best part about Durban's beachfront, though, is the water temperature.

-is the water temperature.
-It's rarely below 20°C, which makes ogling
+It's rarely below 20°C, which makes ogling those tanned, buff surfers

-those tanned, buff surfers just so much more interesting, as they don't
+just so much more interesting, as they don't wear wetsuits.

 Accommodation in Durban itself